Blue (LeAnn Rimes album): Background

+Critical reception

-The album was met with some positive reviews.
-AllMusic rated Blue four out of five stars.
-Shawn M. Haney, who reviewed the album, called it "a glorious free-for-all of sassy pick-me-up country", and stated that "perhaps people of any age or style of interest will feel youthful again after a good listen and a half."
+The album was met with generally positive reviews.
+Shawn M. Haney of AllMusic rated Blue four out of five stars, calling it "a glorious free-for-all of sassy pick-me-up country", and stated that "perhaps people of any age or style of interest will feel youthful again after a good listen and a half."
 Similarly, Entertainment Weekly gave the album a B+ and stated that "such raw, old-fashioned country music, with such a big, twangy, sexy voice at the center, wouldn't be making such a stir in bland '90s Nashville if LeAnn Rimes weren't 13.
 In other words, the hype machine has inadvertently coughed up a gem."

-Los Angeles Times gave the album two-and-a-half stars out of four and said that "Rimes displays the unbridled power and freshness you'd expect from a teenager.
+The Los Angeles Times gave the album two-and-a-half stars out of four and said that "Rimes displays the unbridled power and freshness you'd expect from a teenager.
 In an ideal world, she'd bring all that to bear on songs that tap her youthful zeal.
 Instead, too many on this major-label debut require a level of experience that's clearly beyond her years.
 There's no question Rimes has been blessed with a magnificent voice.
 Let's hope she'll be given a few years--say, at least until she's out of high school--to let her natural talent mature."
-In his Consumer Guide, however, Robert Christgau gave the album a "neither" score, and said it "may impress once or twice with consistent craft or an arresting track or two.
+In his "Consumer Guide" column, Robert Christgau gave the album a "neither" score, defined as an album which "may impress once or twice with consistent craft or an arresting track or two.
 Then it won't."

+Commercial performance

+Blue debuted at number four on Billboard 200 with 123,000 copies sold in the week ending of July 27, 1996.
+It peaked at number three in its second week with 129,500 copies sold.
+Blue has been certified 6× Platinum by the Recording Industry Association of America (RIAA) and is Rimes's best-selling album.